Alejogb1/job-board/blog-data/why-is-the-prediction-line-too-underfit.md

 id: "why-is-the-prediction-line-too-underfit"
 ---

-alright, so you've got a model that's underfitting, the prediction line isn't quite following the data, yeah i've been there more times than i'd like to recall, it's a common headscratcher when you're in the thick of machine learning. let me break down why this happens, and what you can do about it from my past experiences.
+, so you've got a model that's underfitting, the prediction line isn't quite following the data, yeah i've been there more times than i'd like to recall, it's a common headscratcher when you're in the thick of machine learning. let me break down why this happens, and what you can do about it from my past experiences.

 underfitting, at its core, means your model is too simplistic to capture the underlying patterns in the data. it's like trying to draw a detailed portrait using just a couple of straight lines. the model isn't complex enough, it's not learning enough from the data to make accurate predictions, which is why your prediction line is looking all lazy and detached from your data points.